mozilla-l10n/documentation/src/products/iOS_products/reviewing_strings.md

 ## Reviewing the PR

-Let's consider Firefox for iOS as an example.
-As a matter of fact, the iOS release cycles follow closely the Android and Firefox desktop calendar, which can be found [here](https://whattrainisitnow.com).
-During the release cycle, automation will create pull requests as explained in the section above, in order to land strings for the upcoming release.
+A new version of Firefox for iOS is released every week.
+You can find detailed dates in the [release schedule](https://whattrainisitnow.com/release/?version=nightly#ios-target) (make sure to select the *iOS* tab above the list of milestones).
+Automation will create pull requests as explained in the section above, in order to land strings for the upcoming release.

 In general, you should try to review the strings landing, and try to localize them in your head: how would you translate them?
 Would you be able to do it without the app?
 Is the localization comment clear enough?
 Let’s consider a past PR, [here](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192).